 Unsurprisingly, my first vitamin D test showed that I was deficient.
 Since then, I make sure I supplement regularly (more often in winter) and once in a while I do a private blood test to make sure my vitamin D levels are where they should be.

-There are quite a few companies which offer private vitamin D testing, but I like to use BetterYou vitamin D testing service because they work in collaboration with NHS and they also give you one vitamin D oral spray for free once you get your results.
+There are quite a few companies that offer private vitamin D testing, but I like to use BetterYou vitamin D testing service because they work in collaboration with NHS and they also give you one vitamin D oral spray for free once you get your results.

 When you do the BetterYou vitamin D test at home and then send off your blood sample, this actually goes to NHS laboratories for analysis.
 In my opinion, it’s just reassuring to have your sample analysed by a reliable and well-trusted laboratory.